samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

     return {co1Type = "serverFail"}
   end

-  -- Status is 1 when we get an IP from the upstream DNS server, otherwise 0 if t.status == 1 and t.answer then
+  -- Status being 0 means we did not get an answer from upstream if t.status ~= 0 and t.answer then
     returnIP = t.answer
   end